 Protect Web Endpoints

-Important: Bot Defense Advanced Self-Service Policy Management is a beta feature.
+Important: Bot Defense Advanced Self-Service Policy Management is an Early Access feature.

 Bot Defense uses JavaScript to collect telemetry from web applications.
 This telemetry is then attached in the form of HTTP headers or included in the POST body to the protected requests.

 The Bot Defense service then examines the telemetry collected from requests before they are permitted to reach your application.
-Based on the Bot endpoint policy that you configure, Bot Defense can prevent automated traffic from reaching your application by blocking or redirecting the traffic.
+Based on the Bot endpoint policy that you configure, Bot Defense can apply different mitigation actions that prevent automated traffic from reaching your application by blocking or redirecting the traffic.

 Identify Web-Based Endpoints to Protect